GeoDiffMM: Geometry-Guided Conditional Diffusion for Motion Magnification: Methodology

-In areas not covered by the masks, noise optical flow is generated, with its magnitude drawn from log-normal distribution $\mathrm{LogNormal}(\mu, \sigma)$ and its direction from $U(0, 2\pi)$.
-Meanwhile, we apply Gaussian filtering to the noise optical flow to smooth it and improve spatial continuity, simulating the noise optical flow generated by an optical flow model to compute real video.
-As a result, we obtain the smooth-noise conditional optical flow $\tilde{\tau}(x,t)$ and its Noise-free target counterpart $\tilde{\tau}_{\textnormal{ GT}}(x,t)$.
-See Appendix for details on the noisy optical flow magnitude.
+In the regions of the conditional optical flow not covered by the masks, we add noise to these uncovered regions to simulate real-world optical flow, with the magnitude drawn from log-normal distribution $\mathrm{LogNormal}(\mu, \sigma)$ and its direction $U(0, 2\pi)$ of the real condition flows that are extracted from query, reference, and ground truth frames.
+Meanwhile, we apply Gaussian filtering to the noise to smooth it and improve spatial continuity, simulating the generated optical flows close to that of real videos.
+As a result, we obtain the smooth-noise conditional optical flow $\tilde{\tau}(x,t)$ and its noise-free target counterpart $\tilde{\tau}{\textnormal{ GT}}(x,t)$.
+More details and experiments about NOFA are provided in the Appendix.

-During the model training phase, the synthetic optical flow generated by the Noise-free Optical Flow Augmentation, along with the true optical flow extracted by the optical flow estimator, serves complementary data sources and alternates in training.
+During the model training phase, the synthetic optical flow generated by the Noise-Free Optical Flow Augmentation, along with the true optical flow extracted by the optical flow estimator, serves complementary data sources and alternates in training.
 Each synthetic batch is generated using independent random seeds, ensuring the diversity of samples in terms of direction, shape, location, and magnitude.